Golden Northern Bumblebee Facts

 Golden Northern Bumblebee Distribution, Habitat, and Ecology

-The serenely beautiful Golden Northern Bumblebee developed as endemic to only a specific section of the globe, like many bees.
-More specifically, however, that region consists of somewhat limited and restricted portions of the continent of North America.
+The serenely beautiful Golden Northern Bumblebee developed as endemic to only a specific section of the globe, like many of its many relatives.
+More specifically, however, that native region consists solely of somewhat limited and restricted portions of the continent of North America.

-To be even more precise, its populations primarily concentrate in scattered portions of that continent.
-The fascinating arthropod most commonly appears in the northeast portion of the United States, where it distinguishes itself from competing species.
+Within that greater overall zone of habitation, its populations primarily concentrate in scattered portions of that continent.
+The fascinating arthropod most commonly appears in the northeastern portion of the United States, where it generally distinguishes itself from competing species.

-In contrast, the young of the species are fed pollen collected by the workers.
+In contrast, the young of the species are fed pollen collected by the workers of the colony.
 Nest populations also generally remain quite small.
 Amazingly, that number rarely exceeds sixty adults and pupae.
-Lifespans range from 34 days for workers to 12 months for the queen.
+Lifespans range from 34 days for workers to roughly 12 months for the queen.

 Species Sharing Its Range

-Check out our other articles on Fabulous Herbaceous Plants Named After Animals, Pesquet’s Parrot, Havasu Falls, Long-Finned Pilot Whale, Tasmanian Giant Freshwater Crayfish
+Check out our other articles on Fabulous Herbaceous Plants Named After Animals, Pesquet’s Parrot, Havasu Falls, Long-Finned Pilot Whale, East African Lowland Honey Bee, Black Caiman

 Leave a Reply